 An A-Frame (ACVG) accessory for accurately pinpointing and sizing coating defects

 The PCM has been designed to overcome the shortcomings of the existing techniques and now provides pipeline engineers with an accurate, cost-effective product that can be used in all weather and ground conditions.
-An extremely low, “near dc” frequency (4 Hz) is used to mirror as closely as possible the dc current generated by the cathodic protection.
+An extremely low, “near dc” frequency (4 Hz) is used to mirror as closely as possible the DC generated by the cathodic protection.
 It also avoids signal losses caused by capacitance so nearly all the signal loss is due to coating faults or shorts to other structures.
-Conventional pipe locators cannot practically detect such a low frequency, so the receiver is fitted with a precision, high performance magnetometer.
+Conventional pipe locators cannot practically detect such a low frequency, so the receiver is fitted with a precision, high-performance magnetometer.
 This detects and measures the 4 Hz magnetic field.
-Advanced signal processing techniques filter and amplify the signal, so that push button current measurements (magnitude and direction) of the “near dc” signal can be made.
+Advanced signal processing techniques filter and amplify the signal so that push-button current measurements (magnitude and direction) of the “near dc” signal can be made.
 Integral data logging functions enable the storage of this data so that current loss versus distance can be plotted

 The receiver makes the required calculations and displays the results at a single button press.
 The measurement can be stored, with a further button press, in the integral catalogue.
 This provides the operator with a method that quickly troubleshoots the CP system by pinpointing metallic contacts and locating areas of coating defects, as detailed in Figure 2 below.
 Additional cable location modes also allow the unit to be used as a traditional cable and pipe locator.